Skip to main content

 cat > test_drive.py

-Type Ctrl+Shift+V when using Linux terminal or Shift+Ins when using Putty.
+Type Ctrl+Shift+V if using Linux terminal.
 Then type Ctrl+D to end the file.

 Add execute permission to the file: